measurement-factory/EggTimer/README.md

 ## Bot lifecycle

-The bot may be started like any node,js script.
+The bot may be started like any node.js script.
 For example:

 ```
 node eggtimer.js
 ```

-XXX: Support specifying bot configuration file name as (the only) command line parameter.

 The bot can be safely killed and started at any time because it uses the public/remote GitHub repository to store PR processing state.
 The bot